 Drop this into an app.yaml.
 Adjust the credential refs and module names to fit your existing setup.

 1modules:2 web: {}3 agent_spawn: {}45agents:6 - id: lead7 modules: [{agent_spawn: [Agent]}]8 brain: { model: claude-sonnet-4-6, credential: anthropic_main }9 system_prompt: |10 For research tasks, dispatch THREE explorer sub-agents in parallel,11 one per source domain (news, academic, vendor).
 Then call12 Agent(agent_ids=[id1,id2,id3]) to wait for all, then synthesize.1314 - id: explorer15 role: specialist16 modules: [{web: [search, fetch]}]17 brain: { model: claude-haiku-4-5, credential: anthropic_main }18 system_prompt: "Find 3-5 sources for the topic.
-Return facts and citations."How it works
+Return facts and citations."Walking through the YAML one block at a time so the design is clear, not memorised.

 Three Agent(prompt='research news angle'), Agent(prompt='research academic angle'), Agent(prompt='research vendor angle') calls go out in the same model response.
 The runtime executes them concurrently via asyncio.gather.